programming-dot-dev/p.d-legal/PRIVACY-POLICY.md

 # Do we disclose any information to outside parties?
 We do not sell, trade, or transfer your personal information to outside parties.
 This does not include trusted third parties who assist us in operating our services, so long as those parties agree to keep this information confidential.

-Your public content may be downloaded by other servers using the activitypub protocol, as well as direct messages to the servers of the receipients.
+Your public content may be downloaded by other servers using the activitypub protocol, as well as direct messages to the servers of the recipients.

 When you log in to your account on a service not provided by us, it may access your public information as well as password when logging in.